With Treatment

-We found the following listings for methadone clinic in Clarksburg, WV.
+We found the following listings for addiction treatment and methadone clinic in Clarksburg, WV.
 Are you searching for drug rehab, addiction centers and detox centers in Clarksburg that use Methadone, Suboxone, Buprenorphine or Subutex for opioid treatment?
-Choose a Clarksburg methadone clinic, suboxone clinical treatment and other medication assisted addiction clinics from our complete Clarksburg listings.
+Choose a Clarksburg methadone clinic, suboxone clinical treatment and other medication assisted addiction clinics from our Clarksburg listings.

 Call (866) 434-2077 for 24/7 help with treatment.

-Clarksburg Comprehensive Treatment Center is a methadone clinic in Clarksburg, WV situated in Harrison County at 706 Oakmound Road, 26301 zip code area that also includes suboxone treatment.
-Clarksburg Comprehensive Treatment Center provides relapse prevention from naltrexone, methadone detox and naltrexone administration.
-Also, Clarksburg Comprehensive Treatment Center offers case management, mental health services and mentoring/peer support.
+Clarksburg Comprehensive Treatment Center is a methadone clinic in Clarksburg, WV located in Harrison County at 706 Oakmound Road, 26301 zip code area that also includes suboxone treatment.
+Clarksburg Comprehensive Treatment Center provides suboxone prescription, methadone maintenance and naltrexone administration.
+In addition, Clarksburg Comprehensive Treatment Center provides mental health services, social skills development and mentoring/peer support.
 Clarksburg Comprehensive Treatment Center provides opioid treatment for young adults and adults.
-Clarksburg Comprehensive Treatment Center also offers detox treatment that includes: opioid detox.
+Clarksburg Comprehensive Treatment Center also provides detox treatment that consists of: opioid detox.

 Call (866) 434-2077 for 24/7 help with treatment.